verboompj/arc_kubernetes/arc_for_azure_migrate.md

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon6.png)
 <br><br>

-Ok back to our VM - By now the AMA agent should be deployed.
-Lets check:
+Ok back to our VM on the ARC blade - By now the AMA agent should be deployed.
+Lets check the Extensions on the right column:

 <br><br>
 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon7.png)